Skip to main content

 • Strengthen bones, reducing the risk of osteoporosis.

-A well-rounded routine should include a combination of aerobic activities (like brisk walking, swimming, or cycling), strength training, and flexibility exercises.
+A well-rounded exercise routine should include a combination of aerobic activities (like brisk walking, swimming, or cycling), strength training, and flexibility exercises.
 Yoga, in particular, has been shown to be beneficial for both physical and mental well-being during menopause, helping to reduce stress and improve mood.

 Maintaining a healthy weight through diet and exercise is one of the most effective ways to reduce the burden of vasomotor symptoms.